Authority: Senior Vice Provost and Director of Libraries

 The Appeals Committee consists of faculty, students, and staff appointed by the University Library Committee.
 To appeal a charge after a petition is denied, the following process must be followed:

 a.
-The borrower must complete an appeal form (see: NCSU Libraries Petition/Appeal Process) in writing and send it to the following address: Appeals Committee, c/o Head, Access and Delivery Services, D.H.
+The borrower must complete an appeal form (see: NC State University Libraries Petition/Appeal Process) in writing and send it to the following address: Appeals Committee, c/o Head, Access and Delivery Services, D.H.
 Hill Library, Box 7111, Raleigh, NC 27695-7111, or via the web.

 b.
 On the form, be sure to check the block next to the words, “Appealing a petition decision.”